-An in-zone monitoring well will be drilled approximately 2 miles east of the injection site.
+The in-zone monitoring well will be drilled approximately 1 mile north northeast of the proposed injection site (Figure 2-22 in Site Characterization).
 The well is planned as a vertical drilling and completion, with minimum to no deviations.
-Measurements will be conducted at sufficiently frequent intervals during the drilling of each phase.
+Measurements will be conducted performed at sufficiently frequent intervals during the drilling of each phase.

-3.2 LOGGING PROGRAM
+3.2 Logging Program